pavel-2020/devextreme-documentation/concepts/05 Widgets/Button/10 Validate and Submit an HTML Form.md

 Commonly, editors nested into an HTML form are supposed to be validated on the client and then submitted to the server.
-The **Button** widget supports this scenario out of the box.
+The **Button** UI component supports this scenario out of the box.
 Place the **Button** on the HTML form and set the [useSubmitBehavior](/api-reference/10%20UI%20Widgets/dxButton/1%20Configuration/useSubmitBehavior.md '/Documentation/ApiReference/UI_Widgets/dxButton/Configuration/#useSubmitBehavior') option to **true**.

 ---
 ##### jQuery